sudharsan-sathyaprabhu/PRODIGY_SD_01/README.md

-#Implement a Simple Contact Management System
+Build a Temperature Conversion Program
 ## Description
-Develop a program that allows users to store and manage contact information.
-The program should provide options to add a new contact by entering their name, phone number, and email address.
-It should also allow users to view their contact list, edit existing contacts, and delete contacts if needed.
-The program should store the contacts in memory or in a file for persistent storage.
+Create a program that converts temperatures between Celsius, Fahrenheit, and Kelvin scales.
+The program should prompt the user to input a temperature value and the original unit of measurement.
+It should then convert the temperature to the other two units and display the converted values to the user.
+For example, if the user enters a temperature of 25 degrees Celsius, the program should convert it to Fahrenheit and Kelvin, and present the converted values as outputs.

 ## Features

-- Add Contact
-- View Contact List
-- Edit Contact
-- Delete Contact
+ Convert Temperature
+    - Input Temperature Value
+    - Select Original Unit (Celsius, Fahrenheit, Kelvin)
+    - Convert to Other Two Units
+    - Display Converted Values

+Conversion Options

+- Celsius to Fahrenheit and Kelvin
+- Fahrenheit to Celsius and Kelvin
-- Save Contacts to File
+- Kelvin to Celsius and Fahrenheit
-- Load Contacts from File
-- Search Contact
-- Exit Program